angular/angular/aio/content/guide/router.md

 The `DialogService`, provided in the `AppModule` for app-wide use, does the asking.

-It returns a [promise](http://exploringjs.com/es6/ch_promises.html) that *resolves* when the user eventually decides what to do: either to discard changes and navigate away (`true`) or to preserve the pending changes and stay in the crisis editor (`false`).
+It returns an `Observable` that *resolves* when the user eventually decides what to do: either to discard changes and navigate away (`true`) or to preserve the pending changes and stay in the crisis editor (`false`).